kgisl/pythonFDP/notes/cs3003-unit4-examples.md

 ## Prologue
 _A separate introductory section of a literary, dramatic, or musical work._

-InsertionSort, SelectionSort and MergeSort algorithms were covered in detail, primarily using a Show-And-Tell approach which is most intuitive  and at the same time very effective in engaging students of diverse learning capabilities.
+InsertionSort, SelectionSort and MergeSort algorithms were covered in detail, primarily using a Show-And-Tell approach which is most intuitive.
+Also, the approach is very effective in engaging students of diverse learning capabilities.

 A comparison screenshot of the three sorts in action in "verbose" mode is presented below.
 The screenshot helps differentiate the three sorting algorithms when they process the same unsorted list as a test case.
-The curious student will want to trace how the unsorted list becomes a sorted one in each of the three cases.
+The ***curious*** student will want to trace how the unsorted list becomes a sorted one in each of the three cases.

 ![verbose](http://bit.ly/sortVerbose)

 ## Helper functions
 Three helper functions (`insort`, `min_index` and `merge`) were written and used in the respective sorting implementation.
-These methods also help quickly differentiate the sorts from each other.
+These methods help in presenting the algorithm in an incremental fashion, reducing the cognitive load on the student.

 ```python
 def  insort(alist, key, j):